ConjurTech/slate/source/includes/api/_exchange_information.html.md

 }
 ```

-Returns updated hashes of contracts deployed by Switcheo.
+Retrieve a list of supported tokens on Switcheo.

 ### HTTP Request